How to use PMT function in Excel [step by step guide]

 Before you begin, I recommend downloading the Excel spreadsheet I’ve used to create this tutorial.
 It makes it much easier to follow along.

-How to use PMT function
+How to use the PMT function

 PMT is a financial function that returns the periodic payment for a loan based on a constant interest rate, the number of periods, and the loan amount.